claire-mayfield/itp/FizzBuzz/README.md

   }
 }`

-This produced this result, which was on the right track, but not quite right:
+This produced this result, which was on the right track, but not quite right.
+The problem with this code is that it prints "Fizz" several times, but is missing many instances where it should also be printing "Buzz" and "Fizzbuzz."
+Also, there are no other integers in this result:

 Fizz
 Fizz
 Fizz